Yoan-Vass/Discrete-Mathematics/README.md

 # Discrete Mathematics Resources

 Welcome!
 This repository contains curated resources, problem sets, solutions and learning materials for **Discrete Mathematics**, aimed at supporting university-level students.
-These are designed to complement formal instruction in _Discrete Structures_ for Computer Science students at _Sofia Univeristy_
+These are designed to complement formal instruction in _Discrete Structures_ for Computer Science and Informatics students at _Sofia Univeristy_

 ---